 The problem is though there are times when we cannot get past a certain point in our research because of these brick walls.

 After checking out this helpful collection of family history questions you may like to check out the website of genealogy expert Amy Johnson Crow.

 If you have encountered a roadblock during your research then The Question You Need To Ask When You’re Stuck on Your Genealogy may just help you.

 Incidentally, you may wish to watch the following video presented by resident genealogy expert Crista Cowan from Ancestry.

 In the video, Crista outlines some quick tips that will help you to break down those brick walls.

 11. Get A Genealogy DNA Test

 Getting a genealogy DNA test has never been easier these days.
-There are two options that are available to you.
+Two options are available to you.

 You can either visit a center where you can take a test, or you can purchase a DNA test and do it yourself at home.

 These kinds of tests can help you to break down your brick walls.
 They can show you where your ancestors may have originated from.